Will-It-Vend/www/pages/index.md

 Our mission is to showcase how vending machines are more than mear drink and beverage machines.

-If you have an item you would like to vend but can't figure out a way to vend it, send us an email and we will try to figure it out.
+If you have an item you would like to vend but can't figure out a way to vend it, send us an email and we will try to figure it out.  <span class="email">support@will-it-vend<b>.willitvend</b>.com</span>

 ## Reddit
 Visit our subreddit of in the wild machines that push this way of thinking: